shad0wghost/se/README.md

   + Usage: `./smb <SMB Server> <SMB User> <SMB Password>`
 * SSH
   + Usage: `./ssh <SSH Server> <SSH User> <SSH Password>`

+**Debuging Checks By the Pollers:**

+In the directory `/var/www/html/se/pollers` are where all the pollers live.
+You can execute them directly via the comand line with the argurmens listed above.
+Executing them directly provides valuable information on why a service may not be scoring.

+**Example:** `php smb 127.0.0.1 administrator password`